icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 ### Consider your current and future uses

+A toolset is an investment of your time and resources.
 By performing the calculation of the examples used here, you will build your personal and software capabilities and skills.

+Your toolset at a particular time may not be entirely your choice.
 Your company, institution, or customer may have policies on which kinds of software are required, encouraged, discouraged, or prohibited.
 You may have signed an agreement that any software you developed on paid time is someone else's property.

+However, you may not work at the same place your entire career, so consider having a portable toolset.

 ### Bespoke analysis